olvnwtn/olvnwtn/README.md

 ### Hola, I'm Olivia.

 I'm an interdisciplinary scientist and instructor in Management Information Systems at the University of Montana.
-I teach graduate students how to use computing and statistical tools in their professional work.
+I teach graduate students how to use computing and statistics in their professional work.

 Check out [my website](https://oliviabnewton.com) to learn about my research projects.
 You can reach me through email at onewton@sigsoft.org.